danielharrell/SumLect2015/Lost_Idea_LA.md

 answered this question by turning away from liberal education, is perhaps the best evidence we have that the question is real.
-The death of liberal education would thus prove its life, and might be the only proof of life.
+The death of liberal education would thus prove its life, and might be the only proof of life, and the only conclusion.

-But again, those of us devoted to liberal education are unlikely to want its death.
-But if the threat to it comes finally from within, then what becomes of its defense?
-What does it mean, what should it mean, for liberal education to survive such a threat, or maintain itself against such a threat?
-I hope you can see the paradox.
+Then again, those of us devoted to liberal education are unlikely to want its death.
+But what, then, becomes of its defense?
+If the threat to liberal education comes finally from within, in a question for each of us about the meaning of education, then what in turn does it mean---what should it mean---for liberal education to survive such a threat?
+Or maintain itself against such a threat?
+Or have I not just made the internal threat external, by opposing liberal education to what ails it, in trying to makes sense of a future in which liberal education still exists?
+It is once again hard to envision a defense of liberal education without taking the threat to be external, even when the threat is internal.
+And this difficulty suggests a paradox at the heart of any defense: for if the threat is to be real, but not fatal, perhaps it has to be taken as internal and external at once.

+But how?
+How to speak not just paradoxically, but intelligibly, etc.

+I hope you can see
+the paradox.
 Even raising this question makes the threat seem once again external, (speak intelligibly rather than paradoxically) by opposing it to liberal education, a sign of the challenge of defense. cast this internal threat in external terms, My way of putting this question shows how easy it is to cast even internal threats in external terms. conceive hard it is  suggests opposition...
 By which I mean, of course, a defense f each of us asked the question "what does it mean to be educated?" and none of us answered it by pursuing a liberal education, no one pursued a liberal education when answerng the question "what does it mean to be educated?" then  There is a challenge here, and I think

+Question defines internality.
+Answer defines externality, and indeed a certain way of envisioning the world (where freedom has a place.)
+Problem: we don't go external, but stay internal.
+What resolves the paradox is to say: an internal threat makes for an external solution.
+(Hmm, this isn't quite right.)

 thenits defense, it would seem,  what can be said in its defense? on its behalf, in its defense? ow to defend it?
 For it seems the